Fastly Rust Compute@Edge configuration options

 px_login_successful_header_value

-The default response header value for login-success detection.
-This takes effect when the reporting method is header.
+The default response header value that indicates a successful login.
+This takes effect when the px_login_successful_reporting_method is set to header.

 key: px_login_successful_header_value